YairMassri/web1100_final-exam/README.md

 Day 2: JS road trip part 3, continued.
 Recursion.
 Day 3: create an arcade game like http://www.swolebrain.com/arcade_game
 Day 4: Async programming, event loop, and implementing it with brief little project.
 Also ES6 basics (arrow functions, let and const, class syntax).
-Day 5: Refactor arcade game to use class syntax on a separate git branch.
+Day 5: Refactor arcade game to use class syntax on a separate git branch, set up a portfolio page.
-Day 6: Intro to functional programming
+Day 6: Intro to functional programming, continue portfolio page.
 Day 7: servers and sessions
 Day 8: intro to node, really simple server program
 Day 9: Introduce the wikipedia api project and herd them until they finish it on day 11.